partofaplan/slackblast/README.md

 Pushing to the github repo should trigger a new deployment to Azure if you set up the AppService correct.
 <br><br>

+When choosing an App Service subscription to run on, the B1 or higher level is adequate for a constant runtime.
+The "free" tier does not run 24/7.

 # Startup command(s)